 The two-door BMW 1600-2 arrived in 1966, with the 2002 following in 1968.
 Then in 1973 BMW launched the car most would consider to be the closest spiritual antecedent of the M240i: the 170bhp 2002 Turbo, Europe’s first turbocharged mainstream passenger car.

 On first inspection in the US, when BMW labelled it the M235i, Richard Bremner described it as “the most enjoyable, well balanced model in BMW’s range”.
 After a subsequent European drive, road tester Nic Cackett labelled it “a sports car of the highest order”.
 However, since then this order has been adjusted by the arrival of the 365bhp M2, and in 2016 BMW rebadged the M235i as the M240i as it has done with every other car in its range holding the 35i moniker.
 While the hardware under the bonnet has barely changed, the M240i gets its power output boosted to 335bhp, giving it an 13bhp increase.
 July 2017 also saw BMW give the M240i a much needed facelift, while everything under the bonnet was left untouched the exterior and interior were given a revitalisation.

 The original M235i also bettered its competition from Mercedes-AMG and Audi in a UK group test, shaded only by the significantly more expensive but less practical Porsche Cayman.
 Could we be on for a perfect five-star score?
 The omens are promising, even if its ballastic brother misses out by half a star.

 Moreover, are we looking at a new performance legend?
-Having turned the last M3 coupé into a £60,000 buy and placed the M4 equally out of reach for a great many of us, while the new M2 still requires you departing with a hefty chunk of cash, has BMW invented a new affordable sporting hero in the M240i?
+Having turned the last M3 coupé into a £60,000 buy and placed the M4 and the M2 equally out of reach for a great many of us, has BMW invented a new affordable sporting hero in the M240i?